scottellis/madasd/README.md

 The key being two sockets, control and data.

-There is additional timestamp and gps data that needs to be incorporated into the data stream and so there will be a header to desscribe this.
+There is additional timestamp and gps data that needs to be incorporated into the data stream and so there will be a header to describe this.

 I used netcat for demonstration only.